"Mountain biking??? This was adventure biking at it’s best!! Top notch; fun friendly, and professional!”

 - Professional Guides – expertly trained, hugely experienced but most of all great fun and with a wealth of local knowledge to share!

-- Help yourself buffet breakfasts to set you up for the day
+- Delicious help yourself buffet breakfasts to set you up for the day

 - Logistics and comprehensive support including backup vehicle, First Aid and mechanical assistance throughout your trip